joshnroy/joshnroy.github.io/index.md

 published: true
 ---

-I am a Software Engineer at [Cognex](https://www.cognex.com/), working on deep learning/computer vision applications in factory automation.
+I am currently a Quantitative Software Engineer at [Two Sigma](https://www.twosigma.com/) working on applications of modeling pipelines, software engineering, and data analysis in systematic trading.
 In my free time, I research as a member of [MLCollective](http://mlcollective.org/), a (very cool!) non-profit machine learning research lab.

+Previously, I was a Software Engineer at [Cognex](https://www.cognex.com/), working on deep learning/computer vision applications in factory automation.

-I just graduated my Master's in Computer Science at Brown University, working with [George Konidaris](https://cs.brown.edu/people/gdk/), [Stefanie Tellex](https://cs.brown.edu/people/stellex/), and [James Tompkin](http://jamestompkin.com/), in May 2020.
+I graduated my Master's in Computer Science at Brown University, working with [George Konidaris](https://cs.brown.edu/people/gdk/), [Stefanie Tellex](https://cs.brown.edu/people/stellex/), and [James Tompkin](http://jamestompkin.com/), in May 2020.
 Previously, I was an undergraduate student at Brown.

 My goal is to create robust, general, and embodied Artificial Intelligence (AI).
 My interests include **Reinforcement Learning (RL)**, **Learning Representations & Priors**, and **Exploration/Intrinsic Motivation**, with applications to **Robots**, **Games**, and other autonomous agents.